MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph: Results

 We visualized a local subgraph of the constructed KG with COVID-19 as the central node, highlighting five surrounding relationship triples, as shown in Figure \ref{fig:kg_statis} \textbf{d}.
 Each node is characterized by six key attributes: the Identifier, which uniquely references the node and normalizes multiple synonymous mentions to a standardized terminology entry; the Entity Type, which classifies the entity; the Terminology, which maps the entity type to its corresponding standard terminology; the Page Link, providing a reference to the entity in the Terminology; the Exact Keywords, which lists common names and aliases of the entity in lowercase; and the Semantic Embedding, a vector representation of the entity.
 In practice, these attributes facilitate entity linking within a query by matching entities to their corresponding nodes in the KG.
 When the Identifier of an entity in the query is available, entity linking can be efficiently performed using this unique reference.
 In the absence of an Identifier, precise matching is achieved by checking whether the entity appears in the Exact Keywords list of a specific node.
 Alternatively, semantic vectors of the query entities can be compared with those in the KG to identify the most similar entities, enabling semantic similarity matching.
 This approach is particularly beneficial for entities with multiple names, ensuring accurate linking even when not all aliases are captured in the Exact Keywords list.

 The relationships between entities are characterized by three key attributes.
 Confidence reflects the reliability of the relationship, with higher values indicating greater certainty based on its frequency across multiple sources.
-The PubMed IDs attribute lists the PubMed identifiers of the papers from which the relationship is derived, enabling easy access to the original publications via the PubMed website\footnote{\url{https://pubmed.ncbi.nlm.nih.gov/}}.
+The PubMed IDs attribute lists the PubMed identifiers of the papers from which the relationship is derived, enabling easy access to the original publications via the \href{https://pubmed.ncbi.nlm.nih.gov/}{PubMed} website.
 If the relationship appears in multiple papers, all relevant PubMed IDs are included, further increasing the confidence score.
 Finally, Timestamp denotes the most recent occurrence of the relationship, specifically the publication date of the latest paper.
 Notably, while Timestamp captures only the latest appearance, the full temporal span of the relationship---including its earliest mention---can be readily retrieved through the associated PubMed IDs via the PubMed website.
 These attributes collectively enhance the traceability, accuracy, and temporal relevance of the relationships within the KG.
+Additional local subgraph visualizations are presented in Supplementary Figures 1-4.

-\subsection{Quality Assessment of Extracted Relationship Triples}
+\subheading{Quality Assessment of Extracted Relationship Triples}

 To systematically evaluate the reliability of the Extractor Agent, which generated relationship triples from 3,472,524 abstracts, we conducted both automated and manual assessments to characterize extraction accuracy.